How to Get MC & DOT Numbers and Activate Your Trucking Authority

 Types of Operating Authority

 In the Unified Registration System, where you apply for your MC and DOT Numbers, there are several different types of operating authority you can choose.
 If you apply for the wrong one by mistake, no refunds are given.
 It isn’t easy to fix those mistakes.
-The three main types of operating authority are motor carrier, broker, and freight forwarder.
+The three main types of operating authority are motor carrier, broker, and freight forwarders.
 Depending on your type of operation or the cargo you carry you might need to have multiple operating authorities.

 Most applicants will register with the Unified Registration System (URS) online to obtain operating authority.
 However, the process of applying for authority from the FMCSA is not straightforward and depends on whether you’ve applied before.
 That’s just another reason why the Apex Startup Program is here to help you!